bernie-skipole/indi/docs/source/usage/functions.rst

 The MQTT.SUBSCRIBE_LIST should list the mqtt id's associated with remote drivers that this client will control, it is possible for multiple clients, and multiple sets of drivers to connect via the MQTT broker with different clients controlling different drivers.
-If this section is not given, then the client subscribes to all mqtt_id's.
+If this section is not given, then the client subscribes to all mqtt_id's using the MQTT topics.

 It should be noted this file has a web client password option.
 If not included, no password is applied, however if set as::